YoeDistro/meta-intel/documentation/submitting_patches.md

 larger and/or more involved patches and patch sets, the review process may take longer.

-Please see the [MAINTAINERS](MAINTAINERS.md)  for the list of maintainers.
+Please see the [maintainers](../README.md#maintainers) section for the list of maintainers.
 It's also a good idea to cc: the maintainer, if applicable.